-The Requesters's demonstrated ability to disseminate exactly the types of information requested here satisfies the test for a fee waiver that the request and disclosure would "contribute significantly to public understanding of the operations or activities of the government."14
+Requesters have a demonstrated ability to disseminate exactly the types of information requested herein.
+Further, requesters plan to employ all of the above methods when sharing and disseminating the information received by ICE pursuant to this petition.
+Accordingly, this satisfies the test for a fee waiver that the request and disclosure would "contribute significantly to public understanding of the operations or activities of the government."